 Case file review

 Safeguarding and child protection files for individual pupils should be re-visited regularly to ensure any risk is being reduced and appropriate taken.
-Twice a term, we review
+It is good practice for this review to take place on a termly basis.